| Title: | Create Tables for Reporting Clinical Trials |

 Result of function |

-has the following properties:
+TRUE if x has the following properties:

-has class factor and no duplicates.
+Column 'tag' has class factor and no duplicates.

-is a character.
+Column 'value' is a character.

 Else throws an error.

-Checks the output of function format_tests
+Checks the output of function format_tests.

 x |